SPAIN - Ceuta

 Overlooking Plaza de Africa is the 17th century Santa Maria de la Asuncion Cathedral - Ceuta

-Also on Plaze de Africa is the 18th century Santuario de Nuestra Senora de Africa - Ceuta
+Also on Plaza de Africa is the 18th century Santuario de Nuestra Senora de Africa - Ceuta

-From the Plaza de Africa walk down the Av Alcalde Sanchez Prados towards the Plaza de la Constitution - Ceuta
+From the Plaza de Africa walk down Avenida Alcalde Sanchez Prados to Plaza de la Constitution - Ceuta

-Hercules prefers to look the other way though, towards the yacht harbour and the Mediterranean - Ceuta
+But Hercules prefers to look the other way, towards the yacht harbour and the Mediterranean - Ceuta

 The yacht harbour is a sheltered area on the north side of the narrow isthmus - Ceuta

-Rising above the harbour to the west is Morocco, including the mountain Jebel Musa.
+Rising above the harbour to the west is Morocco, including Jebel Musa.

 Conveniently located next to the harbour is the Pablado Marinero (Seamen's Village) - Ceuta